chmlee/reamparser.js/README.md

 ## Benchmark

 The parser is fairly fast.
-It compiles a 10000 rows * 360 columns dataset in about 7 seconds, and can be as fast as 3 seconds if utilizes REAM's inheritance feature.
+It compiles a 10000 rows * 360 columns dataset in about 7 seconds, and can be as fast as 3 seconds if utilizes REAM's inheritance feature in my benchmark.

 To test it, first generate the eight benchmark REAM files with [`generator.py`](https://github.com/chmlee/reamparser.js/blob/master/benchmark/generator.py).
 They are identical in content, but with different schemas.
 You can use any benchmark tools you desire.
 If you are using [hyperfine](https://github.com/sharkdp/hyperfine), the script I use is available: [`benchmark_hf.sh`](https://github.com/chmlee/reamparser.js/blob/master/benchmark/benchmark_hf.sh).

 The results are as follow:

 ![benchmark](./benchmark.jpg)

+(Intel i7-6700HQ, 8GB Memory, WSL2/Arch Linux with nodejs v15.2.0)